AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/data-and-updates-faq.md

 ## What is the difference between a regular and forced update? {#regularforcedupdates}

 Regular updates are **scheduled** processes while forced updates are **manual processes initiated by you**.
-If you have blackout hours - or a time period where [!DNL MBI] should not update your data - forcing an update starts a cycle that does not respect the limitations of the blackout period.
+If you have blackout hours - or a time period where [!DNL Commerce Intelligence] should not update your data - forcing an update starts a cycle that does not respect the limitations of the blackout period.

 ## Why does the update cycle take a long time? {#updatecycletime}